 One way to stop periods is to skip the placebo or pill-free week and begin a new pack instead.
 This delivers a constant amount of hormones and should prevent a period from occurring.

-According to estimates, this method works up to 80 percent of the time.
+According to estimates, this method works up to

 There are also some prescription pills available that only give people a period every 3 months.
 People can discuss this option with their doctor if they are interested.